Exclusive: Biden campaign tells miners it supports domestic production of EV metals

 Twin Metals said it is confident it can safely develop the mine.

-Lithium miners including Lithium Americas Corp LAC.TO, Albemarle Corp ALB.N, Standard Lithium Corp SLL.V and others, especially, are seen as additional winners in a Biden presidency, as the white metal is key to build EV batteries.
+Lithium miners including Lithium Americas Corp, Albemarle Corp, Standard Lithium Corp and others, especially, are seen as additional winners in a Biden presidency, as the white metal is key to build EV batteries.

 Donations by employees at U.S. lithium miners to Democrats this year have nearly doubled from 2016 levels, according to campaign disclosures.